ziyezhu92/seainfo6150/assignments/final-project.md

 All options can be found here:
 `src/data/options.json`

-Most options are standard and required.
+Many options are required.
 If a user does not select one of the required options, the UI should alert them to that fact when attempting to move on in the order flow.

 Some non-required options have 2 parts:
 * a selection option (do they want this option?) -- these options are named hasSomething (like hasRadio)